 We currently support over 25 initiatives across Canada and are connecting leaders who are learning how to start and implement new ministries.

 Do you feel called to explore re-energized expressions of church, with the hope of a new tomorrow?
 We’d love to discuss how we can support you and what grants may be available.

-Are you looking to apply to the New Ministries Fund?
+Are you looking to apply for a grant from the New Ministries Fund?
 Download the application form today.
 Please note that a consultation will need to take place with one of the New Ministry Animators before applications will be submitted.
 Annual deadlines for grant applications are April 15 and October 15.